vistadataproject/vistadataproject.github.io/README.md

 VistA Data Project's web site

-### VistA Data:  A High Altitude, Fresh Look
+### VistA Data:  High Altitude, Fresh Look, Moonshot

 * Landing Page Graphics:  Vistas of Maui sunrise at the higest point of the island, signifying "new day", "fresh look", "high altitude" and physical location of PJITC.
+In addition to sunrise, we see a stunning image of a sunrise with moon...making this a "moonshot".

 * [Maui Sunrises]( https://www.google.com/search?q=maui+sunrise&espv=2&source=lnms&tbm=isch&sa=X&ved=0ahUKEwi0u8mynt_JAhVL7hoKHQJVCssQ_AUIBygB&biw=1368&bih=1734&dpr=0.75#imgrc=QtAOkjBP7T6QMM%3A)